 Box 3: Reality Bites: Coping with spatiotemporal omitted confounders

-Spatiotemporal confounding variables – those that are site (or plot) specific and vary through time – pose challenges, and the solutions can require more thoughtful study and statistical model design.
+Spatiotemporal confounding variables – those that are site (or plot) specific and vary through time – pose challenges, and the solutions require more thoughtful study and statistical model design.
 To illustrate, we consider a scenario where recruitment, a confounding variable related to both snail abundance and temperature, is not static through time but instead varies by site and year (as in a realistic case).
-For example, sites that experience strong cold-water pulses in a year also experience unusually snail high recruitment in those same years due to joint drivers of oceanography.
+For example, sites that experience strong cold-water pulses in a year also experience unusually snail high recruitment in those same years due to oceanographic drivers.
 The sampling designs for coping with spatio-temporal omitted variables are based on the same principles as before, only now requiring a multiple plots per site per year, as the spatiotemporal confounders do not vary at the plot scale.

 With longitudinal data that includes multiple plots sampled within a site through time, we can flexibly control for this sort of spatiotemporal confounding at the site level by extending the two-way fixed effect designs discussed above.
 We can add a site-by-time fixed effect, ηij , to our model, in addition to a fixed effect of plot, λk, where k is a fixed plot within site resampled over time (see below for a discussion of fixed versus re-randomized plots).
 This produces the following means model: